Thursday's Scottish gossip

 Last updated on .From the section Scottish

-Rangers striker Alfredo Morelos, 26, is one of three strikers being considered by Fenerbahce in January - although former Celtic forward Moussa Dembele is the Turkish club's top target.
+Rangers' Alfredo Morelos, 26, is one of three strikers being considered by Fenerbahce in January - although former Celtic forward Moussa Dembele is the Turkish club's top target.
 (Scottish Sun)

 Celtic boss Ange Postecoglou says he "hasn't yet achieved what I want to achieve" in Glasgow after being linked with Brighton, Everton and the Japan national team.
 (Scottish Sun)

-Rangers are looking at in-form former Ross County striker Ross Stewart, 26, who is out of contract in the summer.
+Rangers are looking at in-form former Ross County striker Ross Stewart, 26, who is out of contract at Sunderland in the summer.
 (Daily Record)

 Celtic are set to ramp up their transfer business as they look to land a full-back - with Josip Juranovic likely to leave - and a striker in the January window.
 (Daily Record)